|

 If at all possible do not abandon your vessel as the possibility can arise

-abandoning the vessel may be appropriate and prudent at times when the lives
+that abandoning the vessel may be appropriate and prudent at times when the

 "MAYDAY" from VHF Channel 16, state your position and nature of